Egregors/django-uwsgi-nginx/README.md

 probably want to replace the content of /app with the root of your django project.

+* Change project name in Dockerfile if necessary: line 64-65, myproject -> NAME_YOUR_APP

 uWSGI chdirs to /app so in uwsgi.ini you will need to make sure the python path to the wsgi.py file is relative to that.

+* Change name of callable module in uwsgi.ini: line 29, website -> NAME_YOUR_APP